Our indexes include entries for the spelling kesteven. In the period you have requested, we have the following 68 records (displaying 41 to 50):

 Insolvents imprisoned for debt in England and Wales

-(1851) Perry's Bankrupt and Insolvent Gazette, issued monthly, included brief notices of insolvents' estates surrendered to assignees.
-Each entry gives the surname and christian name of the insolvent, trade and address, followed by the name of the prison.
-This is the index to the names of the insolvents, from the issues from January to December 1851. | Sample scan, click to enlarge
+Perry's Bankrupt and Insolvent Gazette, issued monthly, included lists of insolvencies and stages in the process whereby the insolvents petitioned for release from debtors' prison.
+The insolvent is generally referred to by name (surname first), address and trade.
+This is the index to the names of the insolvents, from the issues from January to December 1851.

 Insolvents in England and Wales